jufoan/research/README.md

 When I see the comment, as soon as possible I will assign the issue to you.
 There is no need to wait until I do that to start your research.

+Comments can be used to ask questions, or discuss the issue.

 When you complete your research on an issue, write your results in a comment.
 When I see that, I will write another comment, or close the issue, or both.